brandur/sorg/content/drafts/rust-web.md

 final hurdle, running my program, and experiencing a Haskell-esque euphoria in seeing it work _exactly_ as I'd intended it to.
-Contrast that to an interpreted language where you only get it running on your 15th try, and even then, the edge conditions are probably still wrong.
-Rust also makes big changes possible -- it's not unusual for me to refactor a thousand lines at a time, and once again, have the program run perfectly afterwards on the first try.
+Contrast that to an interpreted language where you get it running on your 15th try, and even then, the edge conditions are almost certainly still wrong.
+Rust also makes big changes possible -- it's not unusual for me to refactor a thousand lines at a time, and once again, have the program run perfectly afterwards.
 Anyone who's seen a large program in an interpreted language at production-scale knows that you never deploy a sizable refactor to an important service except in miniscule chunks -- anything else is too risky.

 Should you write your next web service in Rust?
-I don't know yet, but it sure works pretty well.
+I don't know yet, but we're getting to the point now where you should at least consider it.

 !fig src="/assets/rust-web/rust.jpg" caption="Your daily dose of tangentially related photography: Rust on a beam near Pier 28 in San Francisco."